uofu-adv-emb-25/Lawrence_Burke_Lab5/README.md

 ## Objective
 - Compare the precision of sleep, task_delay, and timer-based delays.
-- Quantify drift over one hour and jitter using the oscilloscope’s statistical measurements.
-- Observe how busy-wait loops affect real-time behavior.
+- Quantify drift over one hour and jitter using the oscilloscope’s statistical measurements.- Observe how busy-wait loops affect real-time behavior.
 - Measure GPIO interrupt latency using the oscilloscope.

 ---